 GRID INTERACTIVE SYSTEMS

 Grid Interactive systems work with the utility grid to optimize efficiency.
-When the sun is IMG_4210shining and your solar electric system is producing power, the system’s first priority is to power your house.
+When the sun is shining and your solar electric system is producing power, the system’s first priority is to power your house.
 If a surplus of power is being produced, the system feeds the excess back to the grid — spinning your utility meter backwards with the potential of earning you a passive income.
 If your PV system is not producing enough energy to power your house (like at night), power is automatically brought in from the grid to do the job.

 The following diagram illustrates how Grid-Tied systems work.